-When working with electricity or on electrical circuit or equipment, ladder safety should be observed.
-There are many different types of ladders and they are made of different materials.
+When working with electricity or an electrical circuit or equipment, ladder safety should be observed.
+There are many different types of ladders, and they are made of different materials.
 Metal ladders should never be used when dealing with electricity.
 Always choose a nonconductive ladder made of wood or fiberglass.

 01 of 11

 Step ladders are often used both for inside and outside electrical connections.
 Extension ladders allow the user to reach heights that step ladders cannot reach.
 Before climbing any ladder, some ladder safety basics should be considered.
 Level and secure footing, as well as securing ladders and locking safety arms are essential.
 Overhead obstacles and a clear, debris-free area below and around the ladder base makes for a safe work area.

 Lock the Ladder

 Ladders should always be opened fully and the locking arms locked into place before climbing the steps.
 This is true for both step ladders and extension ladders.
 On step ladders, they incorporate two locking arms, one on either side, that allow each ladder leg side to securely lock into place so that the ladder legs won't close back up.
 Extension ladders come in two sections.
 The bottom section has the feet, and the top section has plastic end caps or wings to secure it to the side of the... building or pole.
 The top section also has two spring-loaded locking arms that attach to the legs of the bottom section of the ladder.
 These arms lock the top section from sliding back down as you climb.

 Level and Solid Ground for the Ladder Base